vsrinivas/fuchsia/zircon/docs/contributing.md

 *   Avoid changes that touch multiple modules at once if possible.
 Most changes should be to a single library, driver, app, etc.

-## Style

-* Code style mostly follows the [Google C++ Style Guide][google-style-guide], except:

-    - When editing existing code, match local style.
-This supersedes the other style rules.

-    - Maximum line width is 100 characters rather than 80.

-    - Indentation is four spaces, not two.
-Still never use tabs.
-Do not leave trailing whitespace on lines.
-Gerrit will flag bad whitespace usage with a red background in diffs.

-    - Zircon declares pointers as `char* p` and **not** as `char *p;`.
-The Google style guide is ambivalent about this; Zircon standardized on asterisk-with-type instead of asterisk-with-name.

-    - Inside a `switch` statement, the `case` labels are not indented.
-Example:

-          void foo(int which) {
-              switch (which) {
-              case 0:
-                  foo_zero();
-                  break;
-              case 17:
-                  foo_seventeen();
-                  break;
-              default:
-                  panic("I don't know how to foo here (which = %d)\n", which);
-              }
-          }

-    - Put curly braces around the body of any loop and in any `if` statement where the body is on another line (including any `if` statement that has an `else if` or `else` part).
-Trivial `if` statements can be written on one line, like this:

-          if (result != ZX_OK) return result;

-       However, do **not** write:

-          if (result == ZX_OK)
-              return do_more_stuff(data);
-          else
-              return result;

-       and do **not** write:

-          while (result == ZX_OK)
-              result = do_another_step(data);

-      Note that this rule isn't enforced by `clang-fmt`, so please pay attention to it when writing code and reviewing commits.

-    - Use "#pragma once" in the header file instead of using header guards.
-Place it right after license statement and before include's.

-* You can run `./scripts/clang-fmt` to reformat files.
-Pass in the filenames as arguments, e.g.

-      scripts/clang-fmt kernel/top/main.c kernel/top/init.c

-  The `clang-fmt` script will automatically download and run the `clang-format` binary.
-This fixes most style problems, except for line length (since `clang-format` is too aggressive about re-wrapping modified lines).

 ## Documentation

 * Documentation is one honking great idea &mdash; let's do more of that!